sophia-n-yussif/Cybersecurity-Portfolio/01-GRC-Risk-Management/03-PASTA-Threat-Model/PASTA-Threat-Model.md

 The objective is to understand how attackers may target PayFlow and recommend security controls that reduce business risk while maintaining customer trust and the integrity of financial transactions.

 > **Note:** PayFlow is a fictional organization created for educational and portfolio purposes.
-The scenario was developed to demonstrate the application of the PASTA threat modeling framework and does not represent a real organization or actual security assessment.
+This assessment was developed to demonstrate the application of the PASTA threat modeling framework and does not represent a real organization or a real-world security assessment.

 # Assessment Scope